Charles Vess

 Charles Vess (born June 10, 1951) is an American fantasy artist and comics artist who has specialized in the illustration of myths and fairy tales.
 His influences include British "Golden Age" book illustrator Arthur Rackham, Czech Art Nouveau painter Alphonse Mucha, and comic-strip artist Hal Foster, among others.
 Vess has won several awards for his illustrations.
-Vess' studio, Green Man Press, is located in Abingdon, VA.
+Vess' studio, Green Man Press, is located in Abingdon, Virginia.

+He has received numerous awards and honors for his work including the 2019 and 2023 Locus Award for Best Artist and the 2019 Hugo Awards for Best Professional Artist and Best Art Book for The Books of Earthsea: The Complete Illustrated Edition.

+In 1991, his work with Neil Gaiman on the Sandman comic short story "A Midsummer Night's Dream" became the first comic to win the World Fantasy Award.

 Biography

 Early life and career

-Charlies Vess began drawing comic art as a child.
+Charles Vess began drawing comic art as a child.
 He graduated with a BFA from Virginia Commonwealth University (VCU) in 1974.
 While at VCU, Vess' comics appeared in the Fan Free Funnies, a comic tabloid published by the student newspaper.
 His first professional position was as a commercial animator for Candy Apple Productions in Richmond, Virginia, which he held for approximately two years.

 In 1976 he moved to New York City and became a freelance illustrator.
 He contributed illustrations to publications including Heavy Metal, Klutz Press (now an imprint of Scholastic Press), and National Lampoon.
 One notable publication from this early period was The Horns of Elfland (ISBN 0-915822-25-3) published by Archival Press in 1979, which Vess wrote and illustrated.

-From 1980-82 Vess worked as an art instructor at the Parsons School of Design in New York City.
+From 1980 to 1982 Vess worked as an art instructor at the Parsons School of Design in New York City.
 During that period, his work appeared in one of the first major museum exhibitions of science fiction and fantasy art, held at the New Britain Museum of American Art in 1980.